LogitsAI/beta/README.md

 ## Introduction

-Logits AI is a fully-managed service for LLM inference and fine-tuning with a hybrid architecture that combines the best of SaaS and self-hosting.
+Logits is a fully-managed service for LLM inference and fine-tuning with a hybrid architecture that combines the best of SaaS and self-hosting.

 Like a typical SaaS, we offer high-level APIs like Chat Completion and then take full